-Maintaining our long history of humble service to the Royal family and the public at major Royal events, hundreds of St John people put on an inspiring display of support as the crowds cheered our new King and Queen in May 2023.
-Highly trained first aiders, including 60 healthcare professionals and 80 cadets, volunteered at 21 pop up treatment centres across London, with Cycle Responders and ambulance crews giving care and medical treatment to those who needed it.
-50 Cadets watched the ceremony at Their Majesties invitation at a special screening in St Margaret's Westminster.
+Maintaining our long history of humble service to the Royal family and the public Highly trained first aiders, including 60 healthcare professionals and 80 cadets,

+Responders and ambulance crews giving care and medical treatment to those who needed it.
+50 Cadets watched the ceremony at Their Maiesties invitation at a special screening in St Margaret's Westminster.
 St John volunteers were also on hand for the Coronation Concert at Windsor Castle and numerous screenings and local events across the country.

-- Review our event first aid delivery model to maximise our support for community events, whilst delivering financially sustainable large event first aid cover that sets the standard for the commercial event industry as new regulations come into effect. - Empower our volunteers, engaging with our whole volunteering community to design and roll out a new model for volunteering at St John based on the principle of developing a focused number of inclusive community first aid networks with clear goals for delivery, education and fundraising set locally within a national framework. - Deliver more community education, in particular the three ways to save a life, focusing on supporting volunteers in local networks to grow our reach into communities. - Deliver an increase in places within our core youth programmes (Badgers and Cadets) through recruiting more youth leaders, improving recruitment processes and delivering more volunteering opportunities for young people. - " Continue to build on the success of Young Responders, creating new local partnerships and seeking increased investment for its expanded delivery.
+Review our event first aid delivery model to maximise our support for community that sets the standard for the commercial event industry as new regulations come

+Empower our volunteers, engaging with principle of developing a focused number of inclusive community first aid networks

+- Deliver more community education, in particular the three ways to save a life, focusing on supporting volunteers in local networks to grow our reach into communities. - Deliver an increase in places within our core youth programmes (Badgers and Cadets) through recruiting more youth leaders, improving recruitment processes and delivering more volunteering opportunities for young people. - Continue to build on the success of Young Responders, creating new local partnerships and seeking increased investment for its expanded delivery.